 Each course has a three-digit number with a two- or three-letter prefix.
 Foundational courses are numbered in the 500 series and advanced courses 600.
-Courses numbered in the 700 series are considered "advanced master's" or "introductory doctorate" level and may be taken by master's students or Doctor of Ministry students.
+Courses numbered in the 700 series are more advanced.
+Courses numbered above 751 are considered "advanced master's" or "introductory doctorate" level and may be taken by master's students or Doctor of Ministry students.
 The 800 and 900 series indicate courses taken in the Doctor of Ministry program.
 Courses with a "DE" suffix are fully distance courses.
 Courses with a "U, L, J, or P" suffix are taken with other students from the theological consortium.
 The prefix indicates the department as follows:

 Subject Code Description

 BT (p.
-40) Biblical Theology
+39) Biblical Theology

 CF (p.
-53) Children's and Family Ministry
+47) Children's and Family Ministry

 CP (p.
-57) Communications and Preaching
+50) Communications and Preaching

 CM (p.
-54) Community Ministry
+47) Community Ministry

 DC (p.
-54) Discipleship in Community
+47) Discipleship in Community

 GC (p.
-55) Global and Contextual Studies
+48) Global and Contextual Studies

 GS (p.
-47) General or Interdisciplinary Studies
+43) General or Interdisciplinary Studies

 HS (p.
-41) Historical Studies
+39) Historical Studies

 MF (p.
-48) Marriage and Family
+43) Marriage and Family

-MH (p.
-49) Mental Health

 ML (p.
-56) Ministry Leadership
+48) Ministry Leadership

 NT (p.
-42) New Testament
+40) New Testament

 OT (p.
-43) Old Testament
+41) Old Testament

 PC (p.
-50) Pastoral Care
+45) Pastoral Care

 PH (p.
-45) Philosophy of Religion
+42) Philosophy of Religion

 SP (p.
-52) Spritual and Personal Formation
+46) Spritual and Personal Formation

 TL (p.
-58) Transformational Leadership
+51) Transformational Leadership

 TS (p.
-45) Theological Studies
+42) Theological Studies